The Online Citizen: 38 Oxley Road

 On 1 September 2019, Hsien Loong sent a letter, via the Prime Minister Office, to The Online Citizen's (TOC) editor, Terry Xu over an article that was published on TOC, repeating the claims that he had tried to preserve the house against his father's wishes.
 In the same letter, he wrote that he would be taking legal actions, unless the article is taken down from TOC website and its Facebook page and Xu makes a full apology.
 However, Xu did not comply fully.
 On 5 September 2019, Hsien Loong sued Xu for repeating statements made by Lee's siblings, an action which critics questioned the use of Prime Minister Office resources for personal matters.
 Xu was found guilty in 2021.
 Hsien Loong was awarded S$210,000 in total damages, which he donated to charity.

 2021 suspension and closure

 On 14 September 2021, the Infocomm Media Development Authority (IMDA) suspended TOC's broadcasting class license over a dispute over reports on funding sources and would cancel TOC's licence if the information request was not met by 28 September.
-TOC was also required not to published any new articles beyond 16 September 2021, 3pm.
+TOC was also required not to publish any new articles beyond 16 September 2021, 3pm.
 Xu instead took the site offline on the morning of 16 September 2021.
 The license was cancelled on 15 October 2021.
 On 16 December 2021, TOC's judicial review application, challenging the orders by IMDA, was dismissed by the High Court.

 Reactivation

-On 16 September 2022, the website was relaunched, with Xu announcing that operations would be shifted to Taiwan under a new local company.
-Xu also added that this relaunched website will provide daily news coverage in Asia and beyond Singapore.
+On 16 September 2022, the website was relaunched, with Xu announcing that operations would be shifted to Taiwan under a new local company, Gutzy Asia.
+Xu also added that this relaunched website would provide daily news coverage in Asia and beyond Singapore.
+On 6 April 2023, Xu was fined S$18,000 for contempt of court by reproducing an open letter by an Australian citizen who questioned the equality of Singapore's justice system.

+On 31 Aug 2024, Gutzy Asia shifted its operations back to The Online Citizen after it was designated a Declared Online Location for multiple POFMA directives.